Creating Comics with Branching Storylines

 Hide Controls

-If you prefer to not display the input controls (perhaps they’re already illustrated in your panel graphics), you can hide them by setting the showAdvanceControls
+If you prefer to not display the input controls (perhaps they’re already illustrated in your panel graphics), you can hide them by setting the showAdvanceControls property:

 showAdvanceControls = false,